pathtofile/pathtofile.github.io/_posts/2021-07-07-ebpf-hooks.md

 Stopping...
 ```

 So on this machine, there are only 2 stack frames.
 To find out what functions these addresses corespond to, you can look in the psudo-file `/proc/kallsyms`.
-As they are almost certainly not at the exact start of a function, you need to look for the closest address that occurs *before* your target address.
+As the stack addresses are unlikley to be at the start of a function, you need to look for the closest address that occurs *before* your target address.
 This still might not be accurate as the stack could have come from a non-public function (which would not be visible in `kallsyms`), but it's a good test, and doesn't require you to re-compile the kernel with full debug symbols.

 In my case, the addresses corresponded to:
 ```bash